fniessink/next-action/README.md

 `pip install --upgrade next-action`

-### Tab completion for bash
+### Bash tab completion for *Next-action*

-To install tab completion for the bash shell, follow these steps:
+To install tab completion for *Next-action* in bash shell, follow these steps:

-- Download [extra/bash-completion-next-action.sh]((https://raw.githubusercontent.com/fniessink/next-action/master/extra/bash-completion-next-action.sh) and put it where ever you like, for example in your home folder.
+- Download [extra/bash-completion-next-action.sh](https://raw.githubusercontent.com/fniessink/next-action/master/extra/bash-completion-next-action.sh) and put it where ever you like, for example in your home folder.
 - Next, add the line `source ~/bash-completion-next-action.sh` to your `~/.bashrc` or `~/.bash_profile` file.
 - Then, open a new terminal.

-Hitting tab after `next-action ` should give you the possible command line options.
+Typing `next-action [TAB]` should give you the possible command line options.
 Hitting tab after an option that takes arguments, shows the possible arguments.

 ## Usage